kathryncodesthings/python-data-projects/README.md

 This project takes open data from HESA, the UK Higher Education Statistics Agency.

-I was asked to review whether these two measures show any correlation:
+I was asked to review whether there is a significant correlation between two of the KFIs collected by HESA:
-* % surplus/deficit
+* Surplus/(deficit) as a % of total income
 * Net cash inflow from operating activities as a % of total income